 - (i) When a company has clearly and specifically identified in its reporting part of its portfolio that it intends to hold and does not intend in the long run to sell, exclude such deferred taxes which are attributable to such part of the portfolio. - (ii) A company may specifically identify, based on its track record and/or tax structuring, that deferred tax which will only partially crystallise for part of its portfolio.
 In this case, the deferred tax can be reduced by a specific percentage for such part of the portfolio.
-For the avoidance of doubt, deferred taxes are supposed to have crystallised whether it is payed as an actual tax, or as part of a purchase price reduction, or in any other shape or form (whether cash or not)1.
+For the avoidance of doubt, deferred taxes are supposed to have crystallised whether it is payed as an actual tax, or as part of a purchase price reduction, or in any other shape or form (whether cash or not).
 In such case, the company must disclose the basis and methodology for such treatment in the EPRA Net Tangible Asset calculation.
-This must include the disclosure of the way the percentage of saving has been calculated, as well as the disclosure of the most recent percentage of saving achieved in similar transaction. - (iii) In any other cases, exclude 50% of the deferred taxes.
+This must include the disclosure of the way the percentage of saving has been calculated, as well as the disclosure of the most recent percentage of saving achieved in similar transaction.